 Next generation sequencing service

-Asper Biotech offers a wide range of next generation sequencing services based on Illumina MiSeq and HiSeq technological platforms.
+Asper Biotech offers a wide range of next generation sequencing services based on Illumina NextSeq HiSeq, and MiSeq technological platforms.
 High quality standards, optimized workflow, medical competence and range of bioinformatics experts ensure comprehensive solution for both clinical and research use.

 Highlights of the Asper Biotech next generation sequencing service: